-(c) Category III Alternative Investment Funds may engage in leverage or borrow, subject to consent from the investors in the fund and subject to a maximum limit, as may be specified by SEBI.

-However, such funds shall disclose information regarding the overall level of leverage employed, the level of leverage arising from borrowing of cash, the level of leverage arising from position held in derivatives or in any complex product and the main source of leverage in their fund to the investors and to SEBI periodically, as may be specified by SEBI.
+- (a) Category III Alternative Investment Funds may invest in securities of listed or unlisted investee companies or derivatives, units of other Alternative Investment Funds or complex or structured products; - Category III Alternative Investment Funds may deal in goods received in delivery against physical settlement of commodity derivatives. - (b) Category III Alternative Investment Funds may engage in leverage or borrow, subject to consent from the investors in the fund and subject to a maximum limit, as may be specified by SEBI. - However, such funds shall disclose information regarding the overall level of leverage employed, the level of leverage arising from borrowing of cash, the level of leverage arising from position held in derivatives or in any complex product and the main source of leverage in their fund to the investors and to SEBI periodically, as may be specified by SEBI.

-(d) Category III Alternative Investment Funds shall be regulated through issuance of directions regarding areas such as operational standards, conduct of business rules, prudential requirements, restrictions on redemption and conflict of interest as may be specified by SEBI.
+(c) Category III Alternative Investment Funds shall be regulated through issuance of directions regarding areas such as operational standards, conduct of business rules, prudential requirements, restrictions on redemption and conflict of interest as may be specified by SEBI.